gandhigautam/contact-list-app/README.md

-npm start - runs the compiler and a server at the same time, both in "watch mode". npm run build - runs the TypeScript compiler once. npm run build:w - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them. npm run serve - runs the lite-server, a light-weight, static file server, written and maintained by John Papa and Christopher Martin with excellent support for Angular apps that use routing.
+npm start - runs the compiler and a server at the same time, both in "watch mode". npm run build - runs the TypeScript compiler once. npm run build:w - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them. npm run serve - runs the lite-server, a light-weight, static file server, written and maintained by Gandhi Gautam with excellent support for Angular apps that use routing, service, models, DI, pipes, directive ,large scale Mean app architecture and more.
 Here are the test related scripts:

 npm test - compiles, runs and watches the karma unit tests